almereyda/awesome-starred/README.md

 ## Shell

+- [robichaudc/json-resume-builder](https://github.com/robichaudc/json-resume-builder) - A set of tools and scripts to use with the JSON Resume project, in order to streamline to process of updating your resume
+- [wilhelm-murdoch/baste](https://github.com/wilhelm-murdoch/baste) - A paste bin tool written in Bash.
+- [dcousens/timeup](https://github.com/dcousens/timeup) - Terminal based time tracking software
 - [TykTechnologies/tyk-ansible-performance-testing](https://github.com/TykTechnologies/tyk-ansible-performance-testing) - Ansible playbook to run performance tests for the Tyk Gateway, as well as Kong Gateway, and Apollo Server
 - [aegypius/mkcert-for-nginx-proxy](https://github.com/aegypius/mkcert-for-nginx-proxy) - Self-Signed Certificates for nginx-proxy
 - [vavyskov/docker-mkcert](https://github.com/vavyskov/docker-mkcert) - Simple tool for making locally-trusted development certificates